This section covers the line where it runs on the North Viaduct which ends at Leicester Central Station.

 View of the Grand Union Canal at Frog Island/Northgate Street, looking north east.
 The Great Central Railway crossed here on a girder bridge which was just beyond the rear of the narrow boat.

 The base of the railway bridge across the Grand Union Canal is revealed in the blue bricks on the left, below the fire excape steps.
 Looking towards the road bridge linking Northgate Street (on the left) to Frog Island (on the right).

 Along Northgate Street, a few yards from the canal bridge, looking towards Leicester Central Station.
 The end of the station viaduct can just be made out through the trees just to the left of the lamp post.
 A magnificent skew, bowstring girder bridge crossed here, as shown below for comparison.

-As the previous view looked in 1980.
+This is how the previous view looked in 1980.
 The only item which is the same between then and now is the bay-fronted shop near the centre of the picture.

 Photographs of this bridge during demolition can be seen in the Old Photographs, Demolition section.

 Looking northwards across Northgate Street.
 The Great Central viaduct would have gone through the middle of the car showrooms and the bowstring girder bridge would have passed over the road and the photographer.